 Vice President for Research, Innovation, and Economic Development

-Dr. Ramesh Kolluru is Vice President for Research, Innovation, and Economic Development at the University of Louisiana at Lafayette.
+Dr. Kolluru is Vice President for Research, Innovation, and Economic Development at University of Louisiana at Lafayette (UL Lafayette).
 In this role, he establishes the strategic vision that drives the transition of UL Lafayette to a top-tier, modern research university through research, scholarship, and innovation activities of its faculty, students and staff.
 His leadership efforts include coordination and implementation of plans, initiatives, policies and activities that support the integrated activities of research, teaching, and student mentorship that enable UL Lafayette to expand its regional and global impact through the discovery, dissemination, and preservation of knowledge.

-Brian Miles is a software engineer and environmental scientist who specializes in environmental and geospatial applications.
-He is currently the technical lead for the Smart Lafayette project.
+Brian is a software engineer and environmental scientist who specializes in environmental and geospatial applications.
+He is currently the technical lead for the LEaRN project.
 His work has included software development, environmental modeling, and energy policy.
 Brian used to play trumpet and drums in rock and roll bands.

 Director of Sustainability

-As the UL's first Director of Sustainability, Gretchen works closely with the Office of the President and the President's Council on Sustainability to identify and prioritize areas for campus-wide sustainability efforts, plan and develop strategies to reduce energy and material consumption, and engage university leaders to improve sustainability broadly across campus units.
+As University of Louisiana at Lafayette’s first Director of Sustainability, Gretchen works closely with the Office of the President and the President's Council on Sustainability to identify and prioritize areas for campus-wide sustainability efforts, plan and develop strategies to reduce energy and material consumption, and engage university leaders to improve sustainability broadly across campus units.
 She also serves as the campus spokesperson on sustainability issues.